Dhammayangyi Temple – The Haunted Temple of Bagan

 Unfortunately, the construction of Dhammayangyi Temple could never be completed.
 It was soon halted after the assassination of King Narathu.
 There are two main theories about the mastermind behind the assassination of the king.

-The structural design of Dhammayangyi Temple bears a great resemblance to that of Ananda Temple.
-The whole works were constructed on a square base whose sides are 78 meters long.
-Meanwhile, in the center part of the building, each side has the length of 25 meters.
+The design of Dhammayangyi Temple bears a great resemblance to that of Ananda Temple.
+The whole work were constructed on a square base of which each side is 78 meters long.

-Like Ananda Temple, the Dhammayangyi Temple was designed with four entrances, each of which leads to a sanctum where enshrining a Buddha image seating on a pedestal.
+The building features four huge entrances, each leads to a sanctum where enshrines a Buddha image seating on a pedestal.
 The main entrance is the one facing the East.
-Besides, the interior of the temple consists of two main corridors which go around the core part of the temple.
+Besides, the interior of the temple consists of two main corridors which go around the core part.

 Unfortunately, a large proportion of the passages inside the temple were filled with bricks and pebbles soon after the halt of the temple construction.
 Likewise, three out of four chambers containing Buddha images were also blocked up by bricks.
 The only accessible sanctum is the Western one which enshrines the images of Gautama Buddha and Maitreya Buddha, the historical and future Buddha.

-Many people believe that the temple interior was blocked deliberately by the workers to demonstrate their resentment towards the harsh rules of King Narathu.
+Many people believe that the interior of the temple was blocked deliberately by the workers to demonstrate their resentment towards the harsh rules of King Narathu.
 Those people blocked all the passages and chambers so that the spirit of the King would be trapped here forever.
 Today, you can still hear the tales of local people about the haunting of King Narathu in this temple.

 The Image of Gautama Buddha and Maitreya Buddha in the Western Sanctum